No fatalities

-All 5 persons on board (the pilot and four passengers) and all persons on the ship were not injured.
 The helicopter sustained substantial damage to its fuselage, tail boom, horizontal stabilizer, tail rotor blades, tail rotor hub, and tail rotor gearbox.
-The ship's side rail and the deck valve sustained minor damage.
+The ship's side rail and the valve on the deck sustained minor damage.
+After completing shutdown procedures, the pilot and four passengers exited the helicopter normally through the doors on the right side.

-In the pilot's statement, it was recommended that pilots exercise extreme caution during confined-area shipboard landings and remain especially vigilant for obstacles that are painted the same color as the deck.
+In the pilot's statement, he recommended that "pilots need to use extreme caution when conducting confined-area shipboard landings.
+Be especially vigilant for obstacles that are painted the same color as the deck."

 Contributing factors